-In addition to being the director of Steel Toe Books, Tom is also a Professor of English at Western Kentucky University in Bowling Green, KY.
+In addition to being the director of Steel Toe Books, Tom is also a prolific writer and Professor of English at Western Kentucky University in Bowling Green, KY.
 You can find out more about his professorial existence by viewing his vita and his new university page.

 Greatest Hits (Pudding House 2010): contact Tom to order a copy for $8.

 Octopus (Logan House Press 2008) won the Holland Prize.
 It was reviewed by Michael Meyerhofer in Rattle, in the Texas Review, in the Bowling Green Daily News, and in The Broken Plate.
 You can read another online review of Octopus by Sherry Chandler in a blog posting.

 Teaching Poetry Writing: A Five-Canon Approach (Multilingual Matters LTD 2007) is part of the New Writing Viewpoints series.
 It received a number of favorable reviews including in: College English and Columbia University’s Teacher’s College Record.
 It was also reviewed in smaller forums as follows: (Re:)Arranging Poetry Writing Classes by Michael Theune, Bits of Wisdom from Heather Hoffman, and Reading for Writers by B.P.
 Bucak.

 My Life As a Minor Character (Pecan Grove Press 2005) won a national chapbook prize.

 Still, There’s a Glimmer (WordTech Editions 2004)